 All medication other than emergency medication will be stored safely in a locked cabinet, where the hinges cannot be easily tampered with and cannot be easily removed from the premises.
-This locked cabinet is located in the disabled toilet at the end of the library corridor.
+This locked cabinet is located in the meeting room.

-Where medicines need to be refrigerated, they will be stored in the dedicated medical refrigerator located in the staff room in a clearly labelled airtight container.
+Where medicines need to be refrigerated, they will be stored in the dedicated medical refrigerator located in the staff office in a clearly labelled airtight container.
 There must be restricted access to a refrigerator holding medicines and it shouldn't be used for any other purpose.
 Whilst all storage should be secure with limited access, all medication should be available in the event of an emergency.